relvacode/mediastack/README.md

 ## Features

-  - Traefik for SSL termination with LetsEncrypt certificates
+  - SSL termination with LetsEncrypt certificates
-  - All applications protected by OAuth2 authentication (such as Google accounts)
+  - OAuth2 authentication (such as Google accounts)
-  - Log forwarding to Kibana
   - VPN for private Deluge and Jackett communication